raghu08/ShoppingCartApplication/Readme.md

 user has a list of products to choose from and add the products into the cart.

-Improvements to be made to app in the next version:
+Improvements to be made to the app in the next version:
 1.Use Dagger 2.0
 2.Use RxJava

 I have given more emphasis on how to architect an application rather than a beautiful Userinterface(Which needs more time)